Deaf Services Queensland has been providing Australian Sign Language (Auslan) courses since 1985 and has a team of qualified teachers.

 We offer two levels of Auslan courses

-Auslan One is designed for people with no previous language skill or knowledge in Auslan and the class has no pre-requisite.
+Community Auslan Introduction (formerly Community Auslan One Introduction) is designed for people with no previous language skill or knowledge in Auslan and the class has no pre-requisite.
 You will learn basic skills to communicate with deaf people in Auslan on a range of topics that involve simple, everyday language.

-Auslan Two is designed to build on the skills and knowledge learnt in the Auslan One course, which is a pre-requisite for Auslan Two.
+Community Auslan I (formerly Auslan Two) is designed to build on the skills and knowledge learnt in the Introduction course, which is a pre-requisite for Level One.
 You will learn more about grammatical structure and the culture of the deaf community.

 Baby Sign is designed for parents to learn basic Auslan key word signs for babies and children who are hearing or deaf between two months and five years of age.
 Infants naturally use smiling, cooing, and crying and movement to communicate their needs and feelings so it is rather common for babies to use their hands to communicate long before they can speak.